dxdxdt/proone/doc/dev_notes.md

 ## Ideas
 ### "Organic" Cred Dict
-Rather than relying on the cred dict, program instances to try a few randomly generated comboes before trying cred dict.
+Rather than relying on the cred dict, program instances to try a few randomly generated combos before trying cred dict.
 If the instance gets a working random combo, save it on memory.
-During the htbt m2m, exchange the saved random comboes to see if there's any common combo found by both parties.
+During the htbt m2m, exchange the saved random combos to see if there's any common combo found by both parties.
 If there is, add that combo to the cred dict with the lowest weight value.
 If the combo already exists in the cred dict, increment the weight value.